Phil Bradley: Professional career

-Bradley was acquired by the Baltimore Orioles for Ken Howell and Gordon Dillard on December 9, 1988, exactly one year after his trade to Philadelphia.
+Bradley was traded to the Baltimore Orioles for Ken Howell and Gordon Dillard on December 9, 1988, exactly one year after his trade to Philadelphia.
 The transaction addressed the Orioles' need for right-handed hitting and the Phillies' for starting pitching.
 Back in the more familiar AL, his batting average rose to .277 in his first season in Baltimore.
 He was the starting left fielder and oldest everyday player with the "Why Not?"
 Orioles of which he said, "On paper, that was probably the worst team I ever played for and, as it turned out, it was the best team I ever played with."

-After batting .270 (78-for-289) with four home runs, 26 RBI and 10 stolen bases through the first four months of the 1990 season, Bradley was traded from the Orioles to the Chicago White Sox for Ron Kittle on July 30.
+After batting .270 with four home runs, 26 RBI and 10 stolen bases through the first four months of the 1990 season, Bradley was traded from the Orioles to the Chicago White Sox for Ron Kittle on July 30.
 His $1.15 million salary at the back end of a two-year contract was almost double the $550,000 that Kittle was earning.
 He had rejected the Orioles' one-year, $1.3 million contract offer which he called "a humiliation" a week prior to the trade.
 Baltimore general manager Roland Hemond was criticized by the Daily Press for bringing on too many ex-White Sox, including Kittle, Greg Walker, Kevin Hickey, Tim Hulett and Dave Gallagher.
 Bradley's final major league appearance came on September 29, 1990, as he drew two walks and scored a run in a 5–2 White Sox win over the Mariners.

 Post-playing career

 After retiring, Bradley became the baseball coach at Westminster College in Fulton, Missouri.
 He also taught classes there, including upper-level classes on sports history.

-In September 2009, Bradley was named as a volunteer assistant coach of the University of Missouri softball team for the 2009-10 season.
-He currently works for the Major League Baseball Players Association as a Special Assistant in the International and Domestic Player Operations department.
+In September 2009, Bradley was named as a volunteer assistant coach of the Missouri Tigers softball team, coaching the team through the 2014 season.
+He currently works for the Major League Baseball Players Association (MLBPA) as a special assistant in the International and Domestic Player Operations department.

 Bradley was inducted into the Missouri Tigers Hall of Fame in 1990 and the Missouri Sports Hall of Fame in 2013.
+The Tigers baseball team retired his number 15 in 2003.
+He won the MLBPA's Curt Flood Award in 2023.